Decentralized policy learning with partial observation and mechanical constraints for multiperson modeling: Background

-The goal in imitation learning is to learn a policy $\pi$ that imitates an expert policy $\pi_E$ given demonstrations from that expert \cite{Schaal99,Ross11}.
+The goal in imitation learning is to learn a policy $\pi$ that imitates an expert policy $\pi_E$ given demonstrations from that expert \citep{schaal1996learning,Ross11}.
 In multi-agent imitation learning, we have $K$ agents to achieve a common goal.
-Based on the notation of \cite{Ross11}, in the case of a fully centralized multi-agent policy for clarity, let $\pivec(\ovec) := \avec$ denote the joint policy that maps the joint observation $\ovec = [o_1,\ldots,o_K]$ into $K$ actions $\avec = [a_1,\ldots,a_K]$.
+On the basis of the notation in \citep{Ross11}, in the case of a fully centralized multi-agent policy for clarity, let $\pivec(\ovec) := \avec$ denote the joint policy that maps the joint observation $\ovec = [o_1,\ldots,o_K]$ into $K$ actions $\avec = [a_1,\ldots,a_K]$.
 Training data $\mathcal{D}$ consists of multiple demonstrations of $K$ agents.
 The decentralized setting decomposes the joint policy $\pivec = [\pi_1,\ldots,\pi_K]$ into $K$ policies, sometimes tailored to each specific agent index or role.
-The loss function is then: $\mathcal{L}_{imitation} = \sum_{k=1}^K\E_{s_k \sim d_{\pi_k}}\left[ \ell(\pi_k(o_k)) \right],$ where $d_{\pi_k}$ denotes the distribution of states experienced by joint policy $\pi_k$ (again, $o_k$ is determined by $s_k$ and $a_k$) and $\ell$ is the imitation loss defined over the demonstrations.
-This formulation assumes assignment of appropriate roles for each agent (for details, see Appendix \ref{app:roleassign}).
+The loss function is then $\mathcal{L}_{imitation} = \sum_{k=1}^K\E_{s_k \sim d_{\pi_k}}\left[ \ell(\pi_k(o_k)) \right],$ where $d_{\pi_k}$ is the distribution of states experienced by joint policy $\pi_k$ ($o_k$ is determined by $s_k$ and $a_k$) and $\ell$ is the imitation loss defined over the demonstrations.
+This formulation assumes the assignment of appropriate roles for each agent such as solving a linear assignment problem \citep{Papadimitriou82} (see Appendix~B).